-E-File or File Documentation
+File Documentation

 OHA must document in the file how the figures used in income and rent calculations were determined.
 All verification attempts, information obtained, and decisions reached during the verification process will be recorded in the family's file in sufficient detail to demonstrate that OHA has followed all of the verification policies set forth in this ACOP.
 The record should be sufficient to enable a staff member or HUD reviewer to understand the process followed and conclusions reached.
-This will include but is not limited to EIV and IVT Reports for each new admission, historical adjustment and interim reexamination.